Do you want to Improve your Hair Elasticity or find out why your Hair is Stretchy?

-Ellen was enjoying the freedom that came with having older children who were spending more time with their friends.
-She had recently taken up swimming and was enjoying going to hot yoga classes a couple of times a week.
-It was the first time in years that she had this time to herself, but she was noticing that her hair was becoming increasingly dry.
+Ellen enjoyed the freedom that came with having older children who were spending more time with their friends.
+She had recently taken up swimming and loved going to hot yoga classes a couple of times a week.
+It was the first time in years that she had this time to herself, but her hair was increasingly dry.

-Ellen was blessed with thick hair, and for most of her life, she had been able to enjoy her hair without having to do too much to it.
+Ellen had thick hair, and for most of her life, she had been able to enjoy her hair without having to do too much to it.
 With her new routine of swimming and yoga, she was feeling energised.
-However, her hair was becoming more difficult to style and whilst she was frustrated with how dull it looked.
-She knew that chlorinated water was drying out her hair, but she was unsure of what she could do about it.
+However, her hair was becoming more difficult to style and, she was frustrated with how dull it looked.
+She knew that chlorinated water was drying out her hair, but she was unsure what she could do about it.

 Firstly, Ellen was entering a new phase of her life.
 She was determined to keep her body fit, and she wanted to look and feel her best.
 Similarly, her hair had always been her crowning glory, so her goal was to get it back in shape, looking healthy and shiny.
 Secondly, she wanted her hair to be as easy to maintain and style as it always had been.

-The things that were making her hair dry were mainly environmental; chlorinated water and the temperatures in her hot yoga class.
-As a result of doing more exercise, she was washing her hair more frequently, and Ellen admitted that there were times when she would skip conditioner.
+However, the things that were making her hair dry were mainly external; chlorinated water plus the temperatures in her hot yoga class.
+As a result of doing more exercise, she washed her hair more frequently, and Ellen admitted that there were times when she would skip the conditioner.

 We needed to find ways that Ellen could add moisture to her hair without too much fuss.
-Getting the right level of moisture into her hair was the key.
-This would improve the hair elasticity and would get Ellen back to a point where it would be easy for her to style and manage her hair.
+Getting the right level of moisture into her hair was vital.
+That would improve the hair elasticity and get Ellen back to a point where it would be easy to style and manage her hair.

 The elasticity of Ellen’s hair had improved the next time I saw her.
 She loved how her hair was looking and feeling.
 The texture of her hair had started to feel a little bit rough.
 Now, it had that slippery feel again.
 She was finding her hair easy to style and noticed that her hair was holding its shape.
 Her hair was shiny.

 Ellen’s hair responded to the additional moisture.
 She’d noticed a difference in her hair after the first treatment with Restore and Shine Hair Masque.
-Over the next few weeks, she was aware of her hair condition improving.
+Over the next few weeks, she was aware that her hair condition was improving.

-Ellen was someone who had embraced the routine of exercise as a way of getting her body fit, and as a way of boosting her mood.
-Because of this, she understood the need for routine.
+Ellen was someone who had embraced the routine of exercise.
+She was building strength in her body and boosting her mood.
+Because of this, Ellen understood the need for a haircare routine.
 She committed to the weekly treatment with Restore and Shine Hair Masque and, it paid off.
 It left Ellen’s hair looking and feeling healthy and shiny.

 What about Your Hair Elasticity?

-Hair that has low elasticity has lost moisture and can be prone to breakage.
-Moisture is as vital to the hair as it is to the skin.
+Hair that has low elasticity has lost moisture and can be prone to breakage and or excessive stretch.
+Adding moisture to your hair is vital, just as it is for your skin.

-- The outer layer of the hair is called the cuticle, and this layer is made up of tiny scales that are there to protect the core and help it to retain moisture.
+- The outer layer of the hair is called the cuticle.
+The cuticle is a structure of tiny scales protecting the hair’s core to retain moisture.

 How to do The Stretch Test?